acumos/model-deployments-deployment-client/docs/deployment-client-developer-guide.rst

 ************
 ML Workbench
 ************

+*NOTE: MLWB use of the Deployment Client API was planned but deferred to a future release.*

 When a Predictor is created, the MLWB will provide a "deploy to k8s" option to the user.
 When the user selects it, the MLWB will: